 By law, a licensed funeral director must oversee the final disposition of a body in Louisiana.
 State law requires that all human remains be “disposed of and prepared through a funeral establishment and under the supervision of a licensed funeral home or embalmer.”
 (See Louisiana Revised Statutes § 37:848 (2018).)

 Although a funeral director must carry out disposition arrangements, Louisiana law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to the deceased person, if they wrote down instructions before their death, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 Embalming is almost never required.
 In Louisiana, a body must be embalmed or refrigerated only if disposition does not occur within 30 hours after death.
 (Louisiana Revised Statutes § 37:848 (2018).)